pretix/pretix/doc/api/resources/items.rst

                                                                  a product is being scanned.
 original_price                        money (string)             An original price, shown for comparison, not used
                                                                  for price calculations.
+require_approval                      boolean                    If ``True``, orders with this product will need to be
-has_variations                        boolean                    Shows whether or not this item has variations. variations                            list of objects            A list with one object for each variation of this item.
+                                                                 approved by the event organizer before they can be paid. has_variations                        boolean                    Shows whether or not this item has variations. variations                            list of objects            A list with one object for each variation of this item.
                                                                  Can be empty.
 Only writable during creation,